maptracker/datasciencecoursera/GotchasInR.md

     object**.
 Rather, you can copy, or **make an altered copy of**, an existing object.
 But the copy loses the "environment", which is critical to maintaining object scope.
+  * `data.table` *is an exception!* This package represents the table objects as references!
 * You can get help on many (all?) operators by quoting them (since they are kind-of sort-of just names), eg `?"&"` or `?"<-"`
 * R does not have scalars.
 Single values are